Wilton Aggravated Assault Lawyer

 - Intentionally causing serious physical injury to another with the assistance of two or more others

 First-degree assault is a Class B felony.
 Penalties include up to 20 years of imprisonment and a fine of up to $15,000.
 The offense will be treated more seriously if it is carried out against a corrections officer, elderly or disabled person, or pregnant female.
 If the attack causes termination of a pregnancy it is escalated to a Class A felony.
-A Wilton aggravated assault lawyer could mitigate the penalties that a person may face.
+A Wilton lawyer could mitigate the penalties that a person may face for aggravated assault.

 An experienced Wilton aggravated assault lawyer who understands how the courts have interpreted the laws in different circumstances is ideally suited to create the best defense strategy for your case.
 So if you have been arrested for an assault offense, contact an attorney who could begin strategizing about how to protect your rights.